awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

    ...
    ```

    In the previous example output, the credentials for a user named `admin` are configured for a cluster named `my-cluster`\.
 If this is the user that created the cluster, then it already has access to your cluster\.
-If it's not the user that created the cluster, then you need to complete the remaining steps to enable cluster access for other users\.
-You can see which other roles or users currently have access to your cluster with the following command:
+If it's not the user that created the cluster, then you need to complete the remaining steps to enable cluster access for other IAM principals\.
+[IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) recommend that you grant permissions to roles instead of users\.
+You can see which other principals currently have access to your cluster with the following command:

    ```
    kubectl describe -n kube-system configmap/aws-auth